 Daily Rate / Salary: Stable and predictable.

 Percentage of Production/Collections (e.g., 30-35%): Directly rewards your efficiency and patient care.
-High-performing hygienists can earn significantly more under this model.
+High-performing hygienists can earn higher compensation under this model.

 Hybrid (Base + Percentage): Offers stability with high-earning potential.